-ARS § 20-2304(J): Small group health insurance policies written by accountable health plans from insurance premium tax are exempt.
-During Calendar Year 2010, insurers received \$590.7 million in premiums for health benefits plans issued to small employers by accountable health plans.
-Had the tax rate on these premiums remained at 2%, an additional \$11.8 million would have been deposited to the General Fund in fiscal year 2010/11.
+A.R.S. § 20-2304(J): Small group health insurance policies written by accountable health plans from insurance premium tax are exempt.
+During calendar year 2011, insurers received \$670.4 million in premiums for health benefits plans issued to small employers by accountable health plans.
+Had the tax rate on these premiums remained at 2%, an additional \$13.4 million would have been deposited to the General Fund in FY 2012.

-ARS § 20-883: Fraternal benefit societies qualified under ARS § 20-893 are exempted from insurance premium taxes (and from other state, county, district, municipal and school taxes).
-Fraternal benefit society premiums exempted from tax totaled \$146.8 million for calendar year 2010.
-Had these premiums been subject to a 2% tax rate, the State would have collected \$2.9 million more in fiscal year 2010/11.
+A.R.S. § 20-883: Fraternal benefit societies qualified under A.R.S. § 20-893 are exempted from insurance premium taxes (and from other state, county, district, municipal and school taxes).
+Fraternal benefit society premiums exempted from tax totaled \$128.3 million for calendar year 2011.
+Had these premiums been subject to a 2% tax rate, the State would have collected \$2.6 million more in FY 2012.

-ARS § 20-230: The Department of Insurance is required to impose on foreign and alien insurers the same taxes, fees, fines, penalties, licenses, deposit and other obligations that the laws of their domicile impose on Arizona insurers doing business in their state or country.
+A.R.S. § 20-230: The Department of Insurance is required to impose on foreign and alien insurers the same taxes, fees, fines, penalties, licenses, deposit and other obligations that the laws of their domicile impose on Arizona insurers doing business in their state or country.
 Because the amount of retaliatory tax that foreign and alien insurers pay relies on the tax rates, fees, assessments, credits, etc. in the insurers' states of domicile, no method exists to calculate the exact effect Arizona would realize if the foregoing qualifications and exemptions of insurance premium taxes were not in place.
 Additionally, retaliation is extremely difficult to calculate because of differences in the ways that states tax each type of insurers or each class of insurance, and the variety of additional fees, credits and other obligations that apply to insurers in each state.
 Therefore, the tax expenditure estimates exclude the possible consequential effects on the retaliation calculation.
-It is fair to say, however, that retaliation revenues could fall if Arizona imposed additional taxes or fees, or eliminated tax credits that were part of the retaliation.
+It is fair to say, however, that retaliation revenues could fall if Arizona imposed additional taxes or fees, or eliminated tax credits that were part of the retaliation calculation.

-SUMMARY OF INSURANCE PREMIUM TAX EXPENDITURES - FISCAL YEAR 2010/11
+SUMMARY OF INSURANCE PREMIUM TAX EXPENDITURES FISCAL YEAR 2012